 The children lived in two of our four houses (two duplexes) on the property with Christian house parents to experience “family” (in many cases for the first time in their young lives), as they lived in our homes with Christian Chilean house parents.
-Goals and objectives in this work included getting the children to obey and respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
+Goals and objectives in this work included getting the children to respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
 We employeed a full-time psychologist and the work was both challenging and difficult, but also rewarding in many ways.
 Each of the four houses has four second-floor bedrooms, designed to receive up to six children (two per bedroom) and leave one bedroom for the house parents.
 There is also a multi-purpose building on the property.
 Here are some photos of the residence property from the street and from inside the property.

 We continued in our work with children through October of 2013, at which time the children were removed and re-located by two Chilean judges, largely due to one of the girl’s lies and false acusations against her house parents.
 The removal was extremely disappointing for all of us, especially in view of not being able to even respond or be a part of the proceeding.
-Still, we know that they all received Jesus by various means during their time with us and that The Holy Spirit is ALWAYS at work in people’s lives to bring them to Jesus, so we can be sure that Chile Mission’s investment in these young people was not mis-spent!!
+Still, we know that they all received Jesus by various means during their time with us and that the Holy Spirit is ALWAYS at work in people’s lives to bring them to Jesus, so we can be sure that Chile Mission’s investment in these young people was not mis-spent!!
 At present there are no children living in the Residence houses.

 2018 also included the further broadening of the Foundation’s outreach and ministry to children and families!
 Mid-year marked the arrival to the ministry property of APEM, a Foundation established in Santiago to open Christian pregnancy centers.
 Difficult to believe, but their opening to the public in September 2018 represented the very first Christian pregnancy center in Santiago–Chile’s capital city of between 6 and 7 million people.